IvanoLauriola/MKLpy/docs/examples/examples_training.md

 ```

 The interface of MKL algorithms is really similar to estimators in scikit-learn.
-The highlighted line corresponds to the instantiation of a MKL algorithm and the training.
+The highlighted line corresponds to the instantiation of a MKL model and the training.

 ```python hl_lines="4"
 from MKLpy.algorithms import AverageMKL